Amenities and Services

 Every residence hall has a laundry area, typically in the basement.
 Residents of the Promenade Apartments have washers and dryers in unit.
 The cost of laundry is built into the university room rate.
 Laundry is free, so students do not have to pay out of pocket each time they want to do laundry.
 All washers are high-efficiency (HE) machines so please be sure to purchase HE soap.

 Depending upon the hall in which you live, a variety of lounges are available.
-Some lounges have TVs, microwaves, pool tables, exercise equipment, and more.
+Some lounges have TVs, microwaves, pool tables, and more.
 Others are set aside for quiet study or group project work.

 Halls with elevators include:

 - Brandt Hall